-Land and properties held for development and resale is treated by the Group as inventories which are measured at the lower of cost and net realisable value.
-As at 30 June 2019, the inventories - development properties, amounted to \$996,000.
+Land held for development and resale is measured at the lower of cost and net realisable value.
+As at 30 June 2020, Development properties were valued at a net realisable value of \$996,000.

 This is considered a key audit matter as the determination of net realisable value is affected by subjective elements and is sensitive to changes in the underlying economic environment and market forces.